discentem/blog-content/content/posts/glazier.md

       d-----         6/19/2021   5:01 PM                detectionverificationdrv.inf_amd64_dcc202b5af4a34b5
       ...
       ```
-1. Repeat the above steps 1-3 above on each device model that you want to support.
+1. Repeat the above steps 1-3 above on each device model that you want to support, keeping a separate folder for each model.
+Reference the [total control](https://www.deploymentresearch.com/mdt-2013-lite-touch-driver-management/) method for driver management for more information.

 ### Setting up Glazier server